 Unhidden’s Adaptive Fashion Is Heading To London Fashion Week

-Finally, socially responsible, adaptive fashion is coming to London Fashion Week.
+Finally, socially responsible, adaptive fashion is heading to London Fashion Week.

 Unhidden practices radical transparency when it comes to their garment workers, pricing, and fabric sourcing.
-Everything is made from dead-stock fabric.
-With exclusive licensing rights for Paw Patrol and SpongeBob SquarePants, Unhidden will also be launching a kids adaptive wear line.
+Everything is made from dead-stock fabric – with future plans to join rental platforms, Loanhood and Little Loops.
+With exclusive licensing rights for Paw Patrol and SpongeBob SquarePants, Unhidden will also be launching a new kids adaptive wear line.
 Both are set for launch this SS23.

 “Unhidden’s raison d’etre is not only inspiring, but it’s also necessary.
 People with disabilities are too often excluded from the fashion sphere, and it’s essential that we all join forces to help change this,” said Rebecca Farrar-Hockley (Kurt Geiger’s Chief Creative Officer).

 “Kurt Geiger is a vocal advocate of diversity, inclusivity, and equality, and many of our accessories have been designed with close attention to comfort and functionality, so that everyone, including those with disabilities can wear them.
-We’re really proud to be partnering with Unhidden this London Fashion Week, and to be providing them with a space to share their products with the world,” added Rebecca.
+We’re really proud to be partnering with Unhidden at London Fashion Week,” added Rebecca.

 “I am so excited to be partnering up with Unhidden for London Fashion Week 2023.
 It has been a dream that I thought would never come to light, but here we are, and I am so excited for you all to see the work that we have come up with together,” said Will Perry, the Paralympian.